Silsoe: Demography

 The 2001 Census showed 1,729 residents in the parish, 869 male and 860 female living in 620 dwellings.
 Over 130 of these are listed.
 This will have included a number of residents of Silsoe College, closed in 2007, the site of which has been redeveloped for housing and community use.

-Facilities

-The village has a convenience store, chip shop and pizzeria, hairdresser, one estate agents, one pub, dentist, lower school, nursery, drama society, dance school, sports centre and parish council.

 Education

 Silsoe C of E VC Lower School is in Silsoe located on the main road of the new estate, beside the Silsoe Community Sports Centre.
 The school is religious and very lively.
 It was originally located in a small establishment close to Millenium Green but was then moved into a larger building in December 2016.

+The Esland Bedford School offers education to 8-18 years-old with a wide range of needs inluding Autistic Spectrum Condition (ASC), Speech Language and Communication Needs (SLCN), anxiety and emotionally based school avoidance, and Social, Emotional and Mental Health needs (SEMH).

 The East Half House and Whitehall (Wrest Park) communities are in the catchment zone for Robert Bloomfield Academy.